This Masters proves PGA Tour is a lot more than just Tiger

 Woods drew eyes to television sets Thursday in a way golf hasn’t seen in years.
 But him having zero chance at his fifth green jacket shouldn’t avert those same eyes Sunday.

 Granted, Patrick Reed, the leader by three strokes, probably wouldn’t be recognized at a nearby QFC.
 But Rory McIlroy?
 Rickie Fowler?
-The needle doesn’t stay put when they have chance to win.
+The needle doesn’t stay put when they have a chance to win.

 Really, though, this goes beyond Sunday’s final round at Augusta National.
 Golf just feels healthy in general, doesn’t it?

-Its evolution mirrors that of the NBA, which suffered several for years in the post-Jordan era, but is now populated with some of the most dazzling, charismatic, recognizable athletes in the world.
+Its evolution mirrors that of the NBA, which suffered for several years in the post-Jordan era but is now populated with some of the most dazzling, charismatic, recognizable athletes in the world.

 The difference with the PGA, though, is that its Michael Jordan is suddenly back and ostensibly competitive.
 Imagine if MJ returned and had a legitimate shot to win Finals MVP over Steph Curry or LeBron James.
 Time will tell if Tiger’s first few events of 2018 were true indicators of his capabilities, but considering he’s the most talented person to ever wield a wood or iron, the smart money says he’ll be earning money.

-In the meantime, there are still players such as McIlory, who, in pursuit of the career grand slam, holed out an eagle chip Saturday and climbed to within three shots of the lead.
-You have players such as Fowler, the long-locked, orange-shirt-wearing youngster who’s pursuing his first major.
+In the meantime, there are still players such as McIlroy, who, in pursuit of the career grand slam, holed out an eagle chip Saturday and climbed to within three shots of the lead.
+You have players such as Fowler, the charismatic, orange-shirt-wearing youngster who’s pursuing his first major.

 You have Dustin Johnson and the 24-year-old Justin Thomas vying for the No. 1 world ranking.
 You have 24-year-old Jordan Spieth with three majors down, God knows-how-many to go.